 While this may be last in our list, it’s certainly not the least important.
 We’ve placed it here because, in order to complete a comprehensive business plan you need to have completed all the above.

 Your business plan is like the blueprint of your business.
 And by competing one you’ll ensure that you have properly considered all the essential working parts of it.
 If you do have any holes in your thinking or your finances, your business plan should reveal them and give you an opportunity to fix them before you get too far down the line with a doomed idea.

 When we work with business owners, we encourage them to start with a traditional business plan (we’ve developed our own version based on the best of the plans we’ve completed over the years), and then to evolve to a living business plan.

-Or living business plan isn’t a paper plan you complete once and put in a drawer, never to consult again, but a spreadsheet we recommend keeping pinned to your desktop and reviewing at least monthly.
+Our living business plan software isn’t just a paper plan you complete once and put in a drawer, never to consult again.
+It’s a dynamic spreadsheet we recommend keeping pinned to your desktop and reviewing at least monthly.
 This plan ensures you keep your business on track and work towards the goals you are setting yourself as you establish and grow your business.

 Need help starting your business?